YFValue Achieves Market Cap of $7.54 Million (YFV)

-YFValue (CURRENCY:YFV) traded down 7.7% against the dollar during the twenty-four hour period ending at 22:00 PM ET on April 27th.
-Over the last seven days, YFValue has traded down 29% against the dollar.
-One YFValue coin can currently be bought for approximately $1.63 or 0.00008941 BTC on major cryptocurrency exchanges.
-YFValue has a market capitalization of $7.54 million and $1,534.00 worth of YFValue was traded on exchanges in the last day.
+YFValue (CURRENCY:YFV) traded 7.7% lower against the U.S. dollar during the 24-hour period ending at 18:00 PM Eastern on April 29th.
+YFValue has a total market capitalization of $7.54 million and approximately $1,534.00 worth of YFValue was traded on exchanges in the last 24 hours.
+In the last seven days, YFValue has traded down 29% against the U.S. dollar.
+One YFValue coin can now be purchased for approximately $1.63 or 0.00008941 BTC on exchanges.

 YFValue Profile

-YFValue (CRYPTO:YFV) is a coin.
+YFV is a coin.
 YFValue’s total supply is 4,646,342 coins and its circulating supply is 4,633,852 coins.
-YFValue’s official website is yfv.finance.
 YFValue’s official Twitter account is @value_defi and its Facebook page is accessible here.
 YFValue’s official message board is medium.com/@yfv.finance.
+YFValue’s official website is yfv.finance.

 According to CryptoCompare, “YFV is the governance token of YFValue protocol.
 The project aims to bring the true value of yield farming finance accessible to all users, regardless of whether the user is a big whale or small minnow, via its unique features, namely the voting of the inflationary rate of the supply and a referral system with automatic burning done fully on-chain. “